 2) London startup ecosystem is valued at $47 bn (way higher than the global median)

 3) London is ranked in 2nd place for Fintech and 4th place for the Edtech industry.
 (Source: 1)

 4) Most startups are located around the City of London (below is a screenshot of the startups we have featured so far).

 6) London is a fertile market for consultants, experts, service providers who see startups as potential clients.
-35% of Europe and Israel’s 169 tech unicorns have been created in the UK.
+As a result, 35% of Europe and Israel’s 169 tech unicorns have been created in the UK.

-4) A key theme is the increasing interest from US and Asian investors into London’s and UK’s startups as can be seen below.
+4) A key theme is the increasing interest from the US and Asian investors in London’s and UK’s startups, as seen below.

-6) Investment in non Fintech scaleups are on the rise, however, the visual representation below paints a clear picture of how dominant it (still) is.
+6) Investment in non-Fintech scaleups is on the rise.
+However, the visual representation below paints a clear picture of how dominant it (still) is.

 Some of the other (non-VC or Angel) funding opportunities in London worth looking into